-- Disconnect the cable at the clutch lever and at the primary cover. - 2.
-Lubricate the barrel ends with all-purpose grease. - 3.
+- 1. Disconnect the cable at the clutch lever and at the primary cover. - 2.
+Lubricate the barrel ends with all-purpose grease.

+- 3. Lubricate the clutch clevis/pinion pivot. - 4.
 Reconnect the cable and adjust freeplay as needed.

 BRAKE HOSES/CONNECTIONS